Rainicy/Algorithms/notes/RedBlackTree.md

 #### 4. Rotations

-There are two ways to rotate the tree: Left-Rotate & Right-Rotate. _(Shown as following)_
+There are two ways to rotate the tree: Left-Rotate & Right-Rotate. _(Shown as following from [WikiPedia](http://en.wikipedia.org/wiki/Tree_rotation))_

 ![Tree_Rotation](../images/Tree_rotation.png)